 While on their canal tour The Beatles saw some local students wearing capes, which later inspired their look for the Help! album cover and film.

-We were boating along the canals, waving and being fab and we saw a bloke standing in the crowd with a groovy-looking cloak on.
+In Amsterdam, somehow, we were boating along the canals waving and being fab and we saw this bloke standing in the crowd with a groovy-looking cloak on.
 We sent Mal to find out where he got it from.
 Mal jumped off or swam off the boat and about three hours later turned up at our hotel with the cloak, which he’d bought from the guy.
-When we flew from there to Hong Kong we all had copies made, but they were in cheap material which melted in the rain storm at Sydney Airport.
+When we flew from there to Hong Kong, we all had copies made but they were in cheap material which melted in the rain storm at Sydney Airport.

 Following their Amsterdam jaunt, The Beatles performed two shows in Veilinghal Op Hoop Van Zegen, an auction hall situated on Veilingweg in Blokker, a village 40km north of Amsterdam.
 The first show was a matinee for 2,000 fans beginning at 2.30pm, after which they gave an evening performance to a sell-out crowd of 7,000.